Nidhi-Pai/Nidhi-Pai/README.md

 ### Hi there 👋
-I am a Data Analyst at Lucid Motors USA Inc. with a focus on warranty and finance.
-I am currently pursuing a Master's Degree in Data Science at Northeastern University, Boston.
-My work involves building Tableau Dashboards to query, report, and represent the state of the system, as well as drafting Airflow pipelines for scheduling.
-I also work extensively with Python to build Machine Learning and NLP models and design and develop applications using React, TypeScript, CSS3, GraphQL, and Python.
+I'm a dedicated and results-driven Data Analyst at Lucid Motors USA Inc., where I specialize in transforming data into actionable insights to enhance our warranty and finance operations.

 ---